alimfeld/dotfiles/README.md

 The script is started from fish using the `<Ctrl-Space>` key binding.
 From tmux it's invoked using `<Ctrl-Space Tab>`.

+## 🎨 Colors

+WezTerm, Neovim and K9s are setup with the [gruvbox](https://github.com/gruvbox-community/gruvbox) color scheme.
+Fish and tmux rely on the colors from the terminal palette.

 ## 📦 Dependencies

 The dotfiles assume the following additional packages to be installed on your